runtime-enforcement/whyenf/other/README.md

 This document describes how to reproduce the empirical evaluation presented in Section 6 and Appendix D of

 Hublet, F., Lima, L., Basin, D., Krstić, S., & Traytel, D. (2024).
 Proactive Real Time First-Order Enforcement. *CAV'24*.

+Here, we will refer to traces as logs.

 ## Step 0.
 Requirements and preparation.